andreasjansson/no-headache-hadoop/index.md

     fab streaming:/hadoop/lastfm/preprocessed/part-*,/hadoop/lastfm/mined,"/path/to/pfp_lastfm360k/fpgrowth/mapper.py hdfs:///hadoop/lastfm/groups.tsv",/path/to/projects/pfp_lastfm360k/fpgrowth/reducer.py,20,10

 Note that the mapper takes hdfs:///hadoop/lastfm/groups.tsv as an argument.
-Also note that we're only running 10 reducers in this job, one per node.
-This is because the reduce step is very memory intensive, and will fail if memory runs out.

 This job takes longer to run than the other jobs, simply because it's doing a lot more work.
 To get a sense of what's happening, open the job tracker interface and the monitoring server Graphite interface in a browser.
 The memory usage is especially interesting.
 Here is a screenshot of the memory consumption on a slave node while running the reducer